 Early drone technology and components were costly and simply not available to the consumer markets.

-The first drones were developed for military use, and were mostly used for reconnaissance and target practice.
+The first drones were developed for the military, and were mostly used for reconnaissance and target practice.
 It was the US Navy that coined the term “drones” in 1936.

 It wasn’t until 1964 that drone technology became more sophisticated and saw its first combat action during the Vietnam War.